Back blog

 • Each director must be a fund member.

-• A member cannot be the employee of another member (unless they are relatives)
+• A member cannot be the employee of another member (unless they are relatives).

-To be a complying super fund and receive tax concessions, your tanSMSF needs to be always an Australian super fund during the financial year.
+Your SMSF needs to be always an Australian super fund during the financial year.
 An SMSF is an Australian super fund if it meets all three of these residency conditions:

 Registrations and Compliance Requirements